yehia67/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

     Please make sure to check that the URL in the address bar is xxx

+    If you are using Linux, you need to [make the downloaded file executable](https://medium.com/@peey/how-to-make-a-file-executable-in-linux-99f2070306b5).

 2. Open the Seed Migration tool, and either import your existing SeedVault file or enter your seed manually

     To find your existing seed in Trinity, go to **Account** > **Account management** >  **View seed**.
 Here, you can export your seed to a SeedVault file or see it in plain text.